Tiebow/MATCH_POINT/README.md

 MATCH POINT
 =====================================================

-Match Point is the first sport application made for woman only.
+Match Point is the first sport application made for women only.
-Find the motivation to do sport by finding a sport buddy.
+Find the motivation to do sport by finding a sport buddy and have a suggested location that suits you.

 --------------------------------------------------------------------------------
 🤝 Swipe to find your buddy